thomasloven/pyplejd/README.md

 - Register `0x5F`: Set OFF mode (`mode=0x00` to enable OFF)
 - Register `0x7E`: Set HEAT mode (`mode=0x00` to enable HEAT)

 Note: The mode is determined by which register is set to `0x00`.
-Setting both to non-zero or neither to zero results in an undefined state.